skylarmb/skylarmb.github.io/source/_posts/2017-07-21-a-break-from-the-norm.markdown

 ##### 1. Make notes for yourself

 Every day before I leave I spend 30 seconds writing myself a couple notes about where I left off and what I have on my mind.
-I use [Google Keep](https://www.google.com/keep/) to take notes, but to each their own.
+I use <a href="https://www.google.com/keep/" target="_blank">Google Keep</a> to take notes, but to each their own.
 These notes are wonderful the next morning as I can pick up right where I left off, and even refer to them throughout the day to remember the small things that might otherwise slip through the cracks.

 ##### 2. Create shortcuts